acc-wp/acc_user_importer/README.md

 - Verify log file is created correctly.
 Download it and inspect it.
 - In the log file, the following errors are normal.
 They are caused by family members having the same email address, or not having an email address.
-    > error: no valid email given, cannot create new user account.
+    > error: no valid email, cannot create new user account.

     > error, email already used by someone else, skip
 - verify that a goodbye email is sent (if option is enabled) to an expired user